-There are so many hidden gems in Kowloon City!
-Now, chow down on the delicious food and explore the beautiful neighbourhood
+Wondering what to do Kowloon City?
+Chow down on delicious food and explore the beautiful neighbourhood

-If you’re looking to discover the city further on the weekend, you can visit islands around Hong Kong like Peng Chau and Tap Mun for a quiet escape; but if you prefer your trip to be more food-oriented and entertaining – we recommend Kowloon City.
+If you’re looking to discover the city further on the weekend, you can visit islands around Hong Kong like Peng Chau and Tap Mun for a quiet escape; but if you prefer your trip to be more food-oriented and entertaining – we’ve put together a guide on what to do in Kowloon City.

 Enjoy a day trip to Kowloon City

-Our guide to Kowloon City features the hottest Thai restaurants, Cantonese dessert spots and local cafes.
+Our guide to Kowloon City features the hottest local cafes, Cantonese dessert spots and Thai restaurants.
 Read full story here: https://bit.ly/2SBWdZF

 Posted by Honeycombers Hong Kong on Wednesday, 5 December 2018